Berber traditional religion: Megalithic culture

 Skeletons of prehistoric buried Mother and her baby in a dolmen in Algeria.

 Archaeological research on prehistoric tombs in the Maghreb shows that the bodies of the dead were painted with ochre.
 While this practice was known to the Iberomaurusians, this culture seems to have been primarily a Capsian industry.
-The dead were also sometimes buried with shells of ostrich eggs, jewelry, and weapons.
+The dead were also sometimes buried with shells of ostrich eggs, jewellery, and weapons.
 Bodies were usually buried in a fetal position.
 In North Africa in 13,000 BC lived the Ibero-mauresian man, archaeologists have traced their origins to the Caspian culture, a North African civilization that dates back more than 10,000 years.

 It is a culture that dominated in North Africa, between 13,000 BC and the foundation of Numidia, several sub-cultures emerged and evolved and all of which were called Megalithic cultures, the word Megalithic describes an era where ancient monuments built before the invention of early writing in 3,200 BC.
 Megalithic Tombs (also called Dolmens), were monuments built as burial sites for ancient Berbers, megaliths are huge tombs underground to bury the dead and they come in several shapes.

 There exists more than 32,000 Dolmens across Algeria, including for instance the slopes of Djebel Mazela in Bounouara, the site of the necropolis of Sigus (which includes dolmens, menhirs and cromlechs), as well as the important necropolis of Djelfa.
 The region with the highest concentration of Dolmens is Roknia where over 3,000 megalithic monuments in the necropolis stretch over several kilometers (in comparison, there are more than 4,000 on the whole of France).
 They are present in large numbers in eastern Algeria and Tunisia and are characterized by their quadrangular plan.

 Burial site of Antaeus, in M'soura Morocco.

 The monument of Msoura is one of the best-known megalithic monuments in north-west Africa.
 It is composed of a circle of megaliths surrounding a tumulus, the highest of which is over 5 m.
 According to legend, it is the tomb of the Libyan king Anti (known by the Greeks as the giant Antaeus, an opponent of Heracles).
 The tomb was venerated by Berbers who went for pilgrimage to the ancient prehistoric monument.Another megalithic monument was discovered in 1926 to the south of Casablanca.
 The monument was engraved with funerary inscriptions in the Berber script known as Tifinagh.

 Dolmen in Bechar from 6,000 BC, Algeria with a burial chamber built inside the hill.

 Dolmen in Aïn Séfra, Algeria dating back to 7,100 BC.

 Dolmen found in Boghar region of Medea in central Algeria from 5,600 BC.

 Dolmen Discovered in Roknia from 10,000 BC.

 Dolmen in Tassili sépulture dating back to 12,000 BC.